RAPZ0D/Machine-Learning-with-R-programming/README.md

 4. **Update Centroids**: Recalculate the centroids of the clusters by taking the mean of all data points assigned to each cluster.

 5. **Repeat**: Iterate the assignment and update steps until convergence, where the centroids no longer change significantly or a specified number of iterations is reached.

+### Advantages of K-means Clustering:

+- **Simplicity**: K-means is easy to understand and implement, making it a popular choice for clustering tasks.

+- **Scalability**: K-means can handle large datasets efficiently, making it suitable for big data applications.

+- **Interpretability**: The clusters produced by K-means are easy to interpret and can provide valuable insights into the underlying structure of the data.

+- **Versatility**: K-means can be adapted to various types of data and clustering problems by choosing an appropriate distance metric and number of clusters.